-Plants such as willow, a noxious weed, should not be used, as it can propagate.
-It is an offence to use bottles, jars, cans or similar objects made of plastic, glass, aluminium or any other metal.
+Plants such as willow, a noxious weed, should not be used as a strike indicator, as it can propagate.
+It is an offence to use bottles, jars, cans or similar objects made of plastic, glass, aluminium or any other metal as a strike indicator.